-CAUTION: The exterior water service lines are in unheated sections of the trailer and must not be used in below freezing conditions.
+CAUTION: The exterior water service line to the utility compartment is in an unheated section of the trailer and must not be used in below freezing conditions.

-A water valve is provided so the water can be turned off to these lines.
-The exterior water service valve is located in the lavatory cabinet.
-Close the valve and drain the line to prevent freeze damage.
+A water valve is provided so the water can be turned off to the line.
+The exterior water service shut off valve is located in the lavatory cabinet.
+Close the shut off valve and open the water service for a few seconds to drain the line and prevent freeze damage.